About Me

 Bridging Science and Impact

-While drafting the introduction to my PhD thesis, I found myself reflecting on how far microbiology has come since Anton van Leeuwenhoek’s first glimpse of the microbial world.
+As I was drafting the introduction to my PhD thesis, I found myself reflecting on how far microbiology has come since “Anton van Leeuwenhoek’s first glimpse of the microbial world” in the late 1600s.
 For centuries, bacteria remained largely mysterious.
-Today, we can engineer microbes and molecules with remarkable precision.
+Today, we can engineer microbes and molecules with remarkable precision to do all kinds of things ranging from breaking down toxic compounds to making food and fuel.
+The same goes for our ability to design molecules that could be medicines and diagnose conditions we could not have imagined a few decades ago.

 Recent Roles & Initiatives

-🧬 Nucleate — Assistant Manager, Activator Operations
+🧬 Nucleate — Manager, Activator Operations

 🎓 PhD in Quantitative Biology